nileiur/recipes-analysis/index.md

 3) Alpha for regularization: 1000

 I saw a very small improvement in the model; test MSE went from 0.41129 in the baseline model to 0.41114 in the final model.
 While this is a step in the right direction, there is definitely still room for improvement, and it might be worth reexamining what features I want to include in the model in the future.

----
-This was a project for EECS 398: Practical Data Science at the University of Michigan, Winter 2025.